microsoft/azure-pipelines-tasks/docs/yaml/appservice-yaml.md

     AdditionalArguments: '-disableLink:AppPoolExtension -disableLink:ContentExtension'

 Note, we need to move file transformation and variable substitution features out into a separate task.
-AppType: Windows, Linux Container, FunctionApp etc can be queried and right deployment method can be set
+AppTypes - Windows, Linux Container, FunctionApp etc can be queried and right deployment method can be set

 WebApp for Linux Container, example -